IWT-Book/Book-Master/Book/UsefulTutorials/TestingZone/index.md

 {% endpanel %}

 # Testing Interactive quizzes in a gitbook
-### Note: I added "quizzes" and "exercises" to book.json file under the plugins array on 7/16/2018

 {% panel style= "info", title= "Special Syntax" %}
 Quizzes need to start and finish with a separation bar (--- or *****).

+**_Note_** Prof. Powell did not like this plugin, so I stoped testing, and I deleted the the quizzes and exercises from book.json.
 {% endpanel %}

 ---